Joe Orton: Early life

 Joe Orton was born on 1 January 1933 at Causeway Lane Maternity Hospital, Leicester, to William Arthur Orton and Elsie Mary Orton (née Bentley).
 William worked for Leicester County Borough Council as a gardener and Elsie worked in the local footwear industry until tuberculosis cost her a lung.
-At the time of Joe's birth William and Mary were living with William's family at 261 Avenue Road Extension in Clarendon Park, Leicester.
-The same year that Joe's younger brother Douglas was born, 1935, the Ortons moved to 9 Fayrhurst Road on the Saffron Lane Estate, a council estate.
-Orton's younger sisters Marilyn and Leonie were born in 1939 and 1944.
+At the time of Joe's birth, William and Mary were living with William's family at 261 Avenue Road Extension in Clarendon Park, Leicester.
+Joe's younger brother, Douglas, was born in 1935.
+That year, the Ortons moved to 9 Fayrhurst Road on the Saffron Lane Estate, a council estate.
+Orton's younger sisters, Marilyn and Leonie, were born in 1939 and 1944, respectively.

 Orton attended Marriot Road Primary School but failed the eleven-plus exam after extended bouts of asthma, and so took a secretarial course at Clark's College in Leicester from 1945 to 1947.
 He began working as a junior clerk for £3 a week.

 Orton became interested in performing in theatre around 1949 and joined a number of dramatic societies, including the Leicester Dramatic Society.
 While working on amateur productions he was determined to improve his appearance and physique, buying bodybuilding courses, taking elocution lessons.
 He was accepted for a scholarship at the Royal Academy of Dramatic Art (RADA) in November 1950, and he left the East Midlands for London.
 His entrance into RADA was delayed until May 1951 by appendicitis.

 Orton met Kenneth Halliwell at RADA in 1951 and moved into a West Hampstead flat with him and two other students that June.
 Halliwell was seven years older than Orton; they quickly formed a strong relationship and became lovers.

 After graduating, both Orton and Halliwell went into regional repertory work: Orton spent four months in Ipswich as an assistant stage manager; Halliwell in Llandudno, Wales.
 Both returned to London and began to write together.
 They collaborated on a number of unpublished novels (often imitating Ronald Firbank) with no success at gaining publication.
 The rejection of their great hope, The Last Days of Sodom, in 1957 led them to solo works.
 Orton wrote his last novel, The Vision of Gombold Proval (posthumously published as Head to Toe), in 1959.
 He later drew on these manuscripts for ideas; many show glimpses of his stage-play style.

 Confident of their "specialness," Orton and Halliwell refused to work for long periods.
 They subsisted on Halliwell's money (and unemployment benefits) and were forced to follow an ascetic life to restrict their spending to £5 a week.
 From 1957 to 1959, they worked in six-month stretches at Cadbury's to raise money for a new flat; they moved into a small, austere flat at 25 Noel Road in Islington in 1959.